top of page

 In the 1930's Eunice Ingham, known as the "Mother of Reflexology," first mapped out the reflexes on the feet based on the idea of zones in the body.
 From her work, foot reflexology became a more widely popular method of treatment.
 But she commented on hand reflexology as well in her first book, Stories the Feet Can Tell, saying, "Reflexes exist in our hands in the same proportion, location, and so on, as in our feet."

-Ingham added it might actually be more difficult to locate the hand reflexes - that the tender spots might be less pronounced because of the amount of exercise we give our hands.
-But a lack of tender spots doesn't meant treatable areas aren't available.
+Ingham added that it might actually be more difficult to locate the hand reflexes - that the tender spots might be less pronounced because of the amount of exercise we give our hands.
+But a lack of tender spots doesn't mean treatable areas aren't available.

 Hand reflexology can be a great addition to spa and esthetic services, nursing care, physiotherapy, massage therapy, and more.